sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/stateful-contract.md

 assert(this.ctx.hashOutputs == hash256(outputs), 'hashOutputs mismatch')
 ```

 The built-in function `this.buildStateOutput()` creates an output containing the latest state.
 It takes an input: the number of satoshis in the output.
 We keep the satoshis unchanged in the example.
-The built-in functin `this.buildChangeOutput()` creates a P2PKH change output when necessary.
+The built-in function `this.buildChangeOutput()` creates a P2PKH change output when necessary.
 It will calculate the change amount automatically, and use the signer's address by default.

 If all outputs we create in the contract hashes to `hashOutputs` in [ScriptContext](scriptcontext.md), we can be sure they are the outputs of the current transaction.
 Therefore, the updated state is propagated.